cardano-foundation/CIPs/CIP-????/README.md

 By allowing for transaction level spending scripts, redundant executions are eliminated.
 By not always forcing the parsing of datums attached to script UTxOs, the accidental locking is stopped.
 And by allowing a plutus script to be used as all three types (spending, minting, and staking), more secure-by-default Dapps can be written.

 ### `ScriptArgs` Alternative
 The `ScriptArgs` proposal ([here](https://github.com/cardano-foundation/CIPs/pull/321)) could also address all three issues motivating this CIP.
-However, the `ScriptArgs` approach would be much more complicated to implement since passing the arguments as a sum type would be a major divergence from the way things are currently implemented.
+However, the `ScriptArgs` approach would be much more complicated to implement since passing the arguments to the scripts as a sum type would be a major divergence from the way things are currently implemented.
 For this reason, I believe the `Maybe Datum` would be a better approach.

 ### Backwards Compatibility
-Only plutus scripts that use the `plutus-script-v3` flag will have their datums handled in this way.
+Only plutus scripts that use the `plutus-script-v3` flag will have their datums and `ScriptPurpose` handled in this way.
 All other plutus version will retain their usage.
 This flag will be exclusively used with the new universal plutus script.

 ## Copyright
 [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/legalcode)